digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

 Remote Administration
 ---------------------

 The console works in-process against local nodes.
-However, you can also run the console separate from the node process, and you can use a single console to administrate many remote nodes.
+However, you can also run the console separately from the node process, and you can use a single console to administrate many remote nodes.

 As an example, you might start Canton in daemon mode using